covector/Nuke-Gizmos/README.md

 **ray**: Maximum blurring between each aberrated channels

 ## General Transition Node
+*Can be used as any of the transitions from above.
+Also can be used to create custom transitions*<br />
 Command: `gtn` <br />
 Dependency: Spin, Shake, S-Zoom
 ### Parameters